About the Journal

-CEMJ appears on the list of Polish and foreign scientific journals led by the Minister of Science and Higher Education for the parametric evaluation of the scientific units with the allocated number of points 40.
+CEMJ appears on the list of Polish and foreign scientific journals led by the Minister of Education and Science for the parametric evaluation of the scientific units with the allocated number of points 100.
 CEMJ is indexed in Scopus and Web of Science (Emerging Sources Citation Index).

 Publication is free of charge.